PLANET OF THE APES SERIES:The Planet of the Apes Retrospective

 I think the Planet of the Apes series captured the imagination of people because the setting was both exotic and familiar.
 It was a world like ours except that the dominant group was now the enslaved one: humanity was no longer in charge, and as Taylor (Charlton Heston) told Dr. Zaius (Maurice Evans) in the original, it was an "upside down world".

 The other films in the series worked up to a point, but they couldn't match the previously-mentioned films in intelligence.
 I won't lie: of the original five Planet of the Apes film, I've been entertained by all of them.
-In fact, I would count myself as a fan of the Planet of the Apes series, except for the abysmal remake/reboot/reimagining in 2001.
+In fact, I would count myself as a fan of the Planet of the Apes series, except for the abysmal 2001 remake/reboot/re-imagining.
 I found that in my retrospective some were more entertaining than others.
-I was especially surprised by how good Escape was--both in its wit and humor as well as in the human element (no pun intended).
+I was especially surprised by how good Escape was, both in its wit and humor as well as in the human element (no pun intended).

 Battle for Planet of the Apes is also cheap, but somehow it still works and the story does work.
 It does have the difficulty of attempting to set up the world in Planet of the Apes and it isn't too successful at that, but despite the cheat battle, the film still works.
 Beneath Planet of the Apes might have worked, and while I still found it entertaining a lot of it was sadly a bit laughable.